-Policy for Scoring below an 80% on a Re-test
+Policy for Scoring below an 80% on a Retest

-Students are required to score 80% or higher on all re-tests.
-If a minimum score of 80% is not achieved on the re-test, an Academic Warning will be issued and documented in the student's file.
-If the student scores below 80% on an additional re-test, a second Academic Warning will be issued.
-If a re-test score on a third test is not at least 80%, the student will be placed on Academic Probation.
-Upon the fourth re-test score below 80%, the student will be placed on Academic Suspension and withdrawn from the Radiography Program.
+If a minimum score of 80 percent is not achieved on the re-test, an Academic Warning will be issued and documented in the student's file.
+If the student receives another test score below 80 percent on another test and is unsuccessful in re-testing above 80 percent, a second Academic Warning will be issued.
+If a re-test score on a third test is not at least 80 percent, the student will be placed on Academic Probation and the student will be withdrawn from the program.

 - Re-test scores will not be used in calculation of the final course grade.
 They will only serve as evidence that the student has mastered the given material. - Students will not be allowed to review old tests to memorize the answers before taking the re-test.
-Restudying the notes is a much more effective way to master the material. - If the student neglects to take the re-test within a 15-week period, or by the end of the applicable semester, academic warnings will automatically be issued as if the re-test score was a zero, and the student will not be able to continue in the Radiography Program. - If the student has multiple re-test occurrences, academic suspension may occur.
-Warnings will be issued upon the 3rd episode of re-testing.
-See the Multiple Re-testing Warning forms.
+Restudying the notes is a much more effective way to master the material. - If the student neglects to take the retest within a 15-week period, academic warnings will automatically be issued as if the retest score was a zero, and the student will not be able to continue in the program. - If the student has multiple re-test occurrences, academic suspension may occur.
+Warnings will be issued after the 3rd episode of retesting.
+See the multiple retesting warning forms.